 Fill a 12-ounce glass with 4-6 ice cubes.
 Pour the chilled coffee into the glass.

-Add almond extract and (if using) your liquid sweetener.
+Add almond extract and liquid sweetener (if using).
 Pour in the heavy cream (or any other creamer).

-- If using cocoa powder or cinnamon, you will want to add them to the coffee while it's hot and stir well.
+- If using cocoa powder or cinnamon, add them to the coffee while it's still hot and stir well.

 - Similarly, if using a granulated sweetener, it's best to add it to the hot coffee and stir well.